-A. Responsibility and delegation of authority.

-1. The Chief Executive Officer County Judge Executive is responsible for administration of the procurement function of Ohio County.

-2. Advertising of sealed bids or participation in online bids for purchasing of all items shall be done by the Fiscal Court only.

-B. Purchase Order System

-1. Purchases shall not be made without approval by the Judge Executive (or designee), and/or a Department Head.

-2. Purchase requests shall indicate the proper appropriation account number to which the claim will be posted.

-3. Purchase requests shall not be approved in an amount that exceeds the available line item appropriation unless the necessary and appropriate transfers have been made. (\$500 limit at the Judge Executive discretion)

-4. Each Department Head issuing purchase requests shall keep an updated appropriation ledger and/or create a system of communication between the Department Head and the Judge Executive or designee who is responsible for maintaining an updated, comprehensive appropriation ledger for the County.

-5. All departments must, within five business days, submit to the County Treasurer, a list of their vendors.

-6. The County Treasurer, within five business days, must notify the vendor that said change has been made and that a valid P.O. number must accompany bill or billing will be denied.

-7. The County Treasurer will deliver to the Fiscal Court, 45 days prior to the submission of the next fiscal year budget, a full and complete account of all purchases by department.

-8. All billing after January 29, 2003, must have a valid purchase order number.
-Valid purchase order numbers must be obtained from the County Treasurer prior to making purchases or acquisitions.

-9. Small purchase procedures may be used for purchases of single items that do not exceed in an aggregate amount of \$20,000.00.

-10. No purchases shall be made for an amount that will exceed the sum budgeted and appropriated.
+- A. Responsibility and delegation of authority. - 1.
+The Chief Executive Officer County Judge Executive is responsible for administration of the procurement function of Ohio County. - 2.
+Advertising of sealed bids or participation in online bids for purchasing of all items shall be done by the Fiscal Court only. - B. Purchase Order System - 1.
+Purchases shall not be made without approval by the Judge Executive (or designee), and/or a Department Head. - 2.
+Purchase requests shall indicate the proper appropriation account number to which the claim will be posted. - 3.
+Purchase requests shall not be approved in an amount that exceeds the available line item appropriation unless the necessary and appropriate transfers have been made. (\$500 limit at the Judge Executive discretion) - 4.
+Each Department Head issuing purchase requests shall keep an updated appropriation ledger and/or create a system of communication between the Department Head and the Judge Executive or designee who is responsible for maintaining an updated, comprehensive appropriation ledger for the County. - 5.
+All departments must, within five business days, submit to the County Treasurer, a list of their vendors. - 6.
+The County Treasurer, within five business days, must notify the vendor that said change has been made and that a valid P.O. number must accompany bill or billing will be denied. - 7.
+The County Treasurer will deliver to the Fiscal Court, 45 days prior to the submission of the next fiscal year budget, a full and complete account of all purchases by department. - 8.
+All billing after January 29, 2003, must have a valid purchase order number.
+Valid purchase order numbers must be obtained from the County Treasurer prior to making purchases or acquisitions. - 9.
+Small purchase procedures may be used for purchases of single items that do not exceed in an aggregate amount of \$20,000.00. - 10.
+No purchases shall be made for an amount that will exceed the sum budgeted and appropriated.

-11. No purchases shall be made without the use of a purchase order number which is distributed by/through the County Treasurers Office.

-12. Purchase orders are issued per invoice with one copy retained at issue by the County Judge Executive, and signed by department head, and attached to billing invoice for consideration and approval of payment by Fiscal Court.

-13. Advertising of sealed bids or participation in on line bids for purchasing of all items shall be done by the Fiscal Court only.
+- 11. No purchases shall be made without the use of a purchase order number which is distributed by/through the County Treasurers Office. - 12.
+Purchase orders are issued per invoice with one copy retained at issue by the County Judge Executive, and signed by department head, and attached to billing invoice for consideration and approval of payment by Fiscal Court. - 13.
+Advertising of sealed bids or participation in on line bids for purchasing of all items shall be done by the Fiscal Court only. - 14.
+Purchases for general maintenance and/or repair that exceeds \$2,500 and purchases for capital improvement that exceeds \$1,000 shall require the pre-authorization and signature of the County Judge Executive.

-14. The Judge Executive must approve a Purchase Order in excess of \$500.00 prior to placing the order.

-C. Local Elected Officials:
+C. Local Flected Officials:

-1. All elected officials and appointed directors, County Judge Executive, County Clerk, County Attorney, Sheriff, Jailer, and Magistrates shall function as a single unit and shall use the purchase order form as adopted.

-2. The County Judge Executive and his appointed staff shall issue purchase orders for all purchases.
+- 1. All elected officials and appointed directors, County Judge Executive, County Clerk, County Attorney, Sheriff, Jailer, and Magistrates shall function as a single unit and shall use the purchase order form as adopted. - 2.
+The County Judge Executive and his appointed staff shall issue purchase orders for all purchases.